amorris28/website/content/post/2023-09-16-install-rstudio-on-debian-12-bookworm/index.md

 sudo dpkg -i rstudio-2023.06.2-561-amd64.deb
 ```

 That should successfully install RStudio.
-Now, you can hit the `Super` key and type in "RStudio" to the search bar and it should pop up.
+Now, you can hit the `Super` key and type "RStudio" into the search bar and it should pop up.